0fner/SyncFSToRaumfeld/README.md

 Requirements:
 -------------
 **Hardware**
-* Teufel Streamer (Teufel/Raumfeld Connector may also work)
+* Teufel Streamer (a Teufel/Raumfeld Connector may also work)
-* Frontier Silicon-based Smart Radio (tested with Teufel Musicstation, but Teufel Radio 3sixty, or compatible smart radios from Roberts Radio, Technisat, Hama, Medion, etc. may also work)
+* Frontier Silicon-based smart radio (tested with Teufel Musicstation, but Teufel Radio 3sixty, or compatible smart radios from Roberts Radio, Technisat, Hama, Medion, etc. may also work)
-* a computer running the SyncFSToRaumfeld software (a low-cost computer such as a Raspberry Pi is recommended)
+* a computer running the SyncFSToRaumfeld script (a low-cost computer such as a Raspberry Pi is recommended)

 **Audio connection**
 * connect the Teufel Streamer Line Out to the Line In (AUX In) of the smart radio

 **Network**
-* make sure the Teufel Streamer and the Frontier Silicon Radio are on the same network
+* make sure the Teufel Streamer and the Frontier Silicon smart radio are on the same network

 **Python**
 * tested with Python 3.11